mpsanchis/kickstart.nvim/READMEGUEL.md

 Files in nvim are loaded into a buffer.
 If an external tool (e.g. an AI agent, or a 3rd party tool) modifies a file that is open, you might see an old version.

 Command `:e` (for _edit_) will reload the file.

+## Save Files
+The classic vi `:w` will save the current file.
+However, if for instance an LSP has modified many files, those changes will all be in buffers.
+Run `:wa` (write all) to flush all buffers.
+Otherwise looking for content with Telescope, or git/jj, will not show new contents.

 ## Navigate Files